sebastipa/MSC/README.md

 Within the ``msc`` directory, the user needs to create an ``input`` directory, where the input files and data required to run the MSC model will be contained.
 The minimum required input file for the MSC model is called ``settings.msm``.
 Four examples are included in the ``tests`` folder, so that the user can get familiar with running the model.
 In order to run any of these examples, copy the content of the example directory (e.g. ``rectang_wf_subcritical``) inside the ``input`` directory that has been created within the ``msc`` directory, then run the ``main.m`` in Matlab.

-For additional cases, the user may not be able to generate the ``ABL_averaging.mat`` input file, which contains results from a TOSCA LES of the ABL. nor the ``turbineCurves.m`` file, which contains the turbine-manufacturer curves that allow to run the model in *variable Ct* mode.
+For additional cases, the user may not be able to generate the ``ABL_averaging.mat`` input file, which contains results from a TOSCA LES of the ABL, nor the ``turbineCurves.m`` file, which contains the turbine-manufacturer curves that allow to run the model in variable-Ct mode.
 If this is the case, certain parameters can be set inside the ``settings.msm`` file which make these data not required, as they are calculated directly by the MSC model.

 The parameters of the ``settings.msm`` file, together with their description, are summarized in the following table: